Cable Upright Row: Muscle Worked, Benefits, Form

-A cable pulley machine can be used for an upright row in that it provides constant tension on the target muscles as you move the weight through the range of motion.
+A cable pulley machine can be used for an upright row because it provides constant tension on the target muscles as you move the weight through the range of motion.

 What is Cable Upright Row